Summer Football - The Arguments

 * not if players opt against it

-…will lead to bigger crowds *
+…will lead to bigger crowds * there is no proof of this

 *